-Figure 7 First Edition Ordnance Survey map (1884-1888) Staffordshire Sheet LXVIII.NW.
+Figure 6 Conservation Area (green) and Holyhead Road (blue).
+First Edition Ordnance Survey map (1884-1888) Staffordshire Sheet LXVIII.NW.
 National Library Scotland.

 The early 20th century town

 Located between clusters of civic buildings and schools around the Holyhead Road and the northern part of Spring Head and Walsall Street, the market place, with its weekly market, remained a focal point and meeting place for the town in the early 20th century.
 C.W.D.
 Joynson, Mayor of the Borough, designed and built the commemorative clocktower in 1911 and new public conveniences were opened on the Shambles around this time.
 From 1918 part of The Talbot was leased by the Wednesbury Labour Exchange.